-4. Schöneberg, a green area to stay in Berlin
+4. Schöneberg, where to stay in Berlin for shopping

-If you Google this district you’ll find lists and lists of café’s to check out; many offering sweet treats and gluten free options!
-If shopping is your thing then you should also check out KaDeWe, a shopping center which sees 180,000 shoppers pass through its doors every day!
+If you Google this district, you’ll find lists and lists of cafés to check out; many offering sweet treats and gluten-free options!
+If shopping is your thing then you should also check out KaDeWe (Kaufhaus des Westens) – at Wittenbergplatz, a shopping center that sees 180,000 shoppers pass through its doors every day!

 Just like other areas of Berlin, there are plenty of Museums to see, but there is also a beautiful park to wander through!
 Schöneberg is also the area with the most prominent LBGTIQ community, located in an area of the district called Nollendorfplatz.

-You should stay in Schöneberg if you are looking for gay, LBGTIQ community areas, and you love to stay in the green area.
+Stay in Schöneberg if you are looking for gay, LBGTIQ community areas; you want good shopping; you want a central and convenient location, and you love to stay in the green area.

-5. Prenzlauer Berg, best place to stay in Berlin for foodie & family
+5. Prenzlauer Berg, where to stay in Berlin for family

-Main sights in this neighborhood including Danziger, Sredzkistrasse, Kulturbrauerei, and Berlin’s former Jewish cemetery.
+Main sights in this neighborhood include Danziger, Sredzkistrasse, Kulturbrauerei, and Berlin’s former Jewish cemetery.

 This neighborhood also offers a variety of accommodation, so whether you’re looking for a luxury hotel or a simple B&B there will be something here for you.

-You should stay in Prenzlauer Berg if You want to balance sightseeing with peace and quiet; You want easy access to the city center; You enjoy mixing with the locals; Fantastic dining options; You don’t mind being a little further out of the center.
+Stay in Prenzlauer Berg if You want to balance sightseeing with peace and quiet; You want to stay in a safe, family-friendly area with easy access to the city center and many nice cafes and restaurants; You enjoy mixing with the locals;

-6. Charlottenburg-Wilmersdorf, where to stay in Berlin for cultures & shopping
+6. Charlottenburg-Wilmersdorf, where to stay in Berlin for luxury

 Covering the west of the city center and a few suburbs, Charlottenburg-Wilmersdorf is an affluent area.
 Full of history as the former center of West Berlin, Charlottenburg is home to the Charlottenburg Palace, the Olympic Stadium, and the Deutsche Oper Berlin.